stashed/stash/docs/guides/monitoring/grafana.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 - You must have a Stash instant running with monitoring enabled.
-You can enable monitoring by following the guides for [Builtin Prometheus](/docs/guides/monitoring/builtin.md) or [CoreOS Prometheus Operator](/docs/guides/monitoring/coreos.md).
+You can enable monitoring by following the guides for builtin [Prometheus](/docs/guides/monitoring/builtin.md) scrapper or [CoreOS Prometheus Operator](/docs/guides/monitoring/coreos.md).
 For this tutorial, we have enabled Prometheus monitoring using CoreOS Prometheus operator.

 - If you already do not have a grafana instance running, deploy one using  helm chart from [here](https://github.com/helm/charts/tree/master/stable/grafana).

 ## Add Prometheus Data Source

-We have to add our prometheus server `prometheus-prometheus-0` as data source of grafana.
-We will use a `ClusterIP` service to connect prometheus server with grafana.
-Let's create a service to select prometheus server `prometheus-prometheus-0`,
+We have to add our Prometheus server `prometheus-prometheus-0` as data source of grafana.
+We will use a `ClusterIP` service to connect Prometheus server with grafana.
+Let's create a service to select Prometheus server `prometheus-prometheus-0`,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/stash/0.7.0/docs/examples/monitoring/coreos/prometheus-service.yaml